 Gadara (Umm Qais)

-Located in the far north of the country, Umm Qais is the only green region in this sterile country.
-It is also known as Gadara and in the past it was called Antioch, Antioch Semiramis and Seleucia.
-This city was also part of the Roman Decapolis and according to the Gospel of Matthew it’s where Jesus expelled the demon called Legion.
+Located in the country’s far north, Umm Qais is the only green region in this sterile country.
+It’s also known as Gadara, and in the past, it was called Antioch, Antioch Semiramis, and Seleucia.
+This city was also part of the Roman Decapolis, and according to the Gospel of Matthew, it’s where Jesus expelled the demon called Legion.

-Today you can visit what remains of the ancient Roman ruins.
+Today, you can visit the remains of ancient Roman ruins.

 Here are some ideas on what to see South of Amman.

-Mount Nebo is one of the most sacred places in Jordan and it’s where the memorial of Moses is located.
+Mount Nebo is one of the most sacred places in Jordan, where the memorial of Moses is located.
 It’s the mountain from where the Jewish prophet Moses saw the Promised Land.
-On a clear day you can even Jerusalem.
+On a clear day, you can even see Jerusalem.
 It’s about 37 km from Amman and about 10 km from Madaba.

-The Dead Sea is located in the lowest point on earth and is without doubt one of the most interesting places to visit in Jordan.
-Swimming (or rather floating) in this hyper-saline waters is a unique experience, to try at least once in a lifetime.
-The Jordanian side of the Dead Sea is flatter than the Israeli side and that is why most resorts are located in Jordan.
-If you want to treat yourself with some luxury I recommend staying here.
-Believe me: it’s worth it.
+The Dead Sea is located at the lowest point on earth and is undoubtedly one of Jordan’s most interesting places to visit.
+Swimming (or rather floating) in these hyper-saline waters is a unique experience to try at least once in a lifetime.
+The Jordanian side of the Dead Sea is flatter than the Israeli side, which is why most resorts are located in Jordan.
+If you want to treat yourself, I recommend staying here.
+Believe me, it’s worth it.

-A cheaper alternative to swimming in the Dead Sea is the Amman Beach.
-The entrance price is 20 JOD but honestly I haven’t read many positive reviews about this place.
+A cheaper alternative to swimming in the Dead Sea is Amman Beach.
+The entrance price is 20 JOD, but I haven’t read many positive reviews about this place.

 The Dead Sea is located at -420 meters below sea level.
-This means that the oxygen concentration is three times higher than in other areas.
-In addition, UV rays cannot penetrate the atmosphere and this means that you won’t need the sunscreen!
+This means the oxygen concentration is three times higher than in other areas.
+In addition, UV rays cannot penetrate the atmosphere, so that you won’t need sunscreen!

 The resort area is located about 60 km from Amman.
-Unfortunately there is no public transportation to get there so the only alternative, if you have not rented a car, is to get the by taxi.
+Unfortunately, there is no public transportation to get there so the only alternative, if you have not rented a car, is to get there by taxi.